 Round 5, Pick 165 (2016)

 Hill was on probation following a domestic violence incident some 18 months before when the draft came around.

 After being dismissed from Oklahoma State, he played his senior year at West Alabama, recording 1,403 all-purpose yards and scoring eight touchdowns.

-Chiefs head coach Andy Reid, 50/1 to be Coach of the Year, said that Hill's counselling for anger management was a big reason why they did it.
+Chiefs head coach Andy Reid said that Hill's counseling for anger management was a big reason why they did it.

 As a rookie, he led the league with three kicks returned for touchdowns and racked up 593 receiving yards, but it wasn't until the arrival of Patrick Mahomes as starting QB that things really took off.